US Star Pacific Wrecks Your donation today supports the next 15 years

 Relatives

-Phil Maggart (brother of Charles Maggart):
+Phil Maggart (brother of Charles L. Maggart):

-Frankie Romero (great uncle) adds:
+Frankie Romero (great nephew of Calderon):

-"My family recently received notice that the remains of my great uncle Antonio "Tony" Calderon were identified in the wreckage of the Happy Legend.
+"My family recently received notice that the remains of my great uncle Antonio "Tony" Calderon were identified in the wreckage of "The Happy Legend".
 Tony was my grandmothers brother and I never knew him but heard stories of him as a boy that he had been an aerial gunner in WWII but was killed in action.
 Never knowing exactly what happened to Tony was always a source of remorse for our family and I wish my grandmother would have lived to see this day, she missed Tony dearly."

 References